This section answers a number of frequently-asked questions (FAQs) about:

 We look at each case carefully - and the time it takes varies significantly.
 It can depend on:

-This means we can sort out some complaints within just a few weeks - and over half of cases within three months.
+This means we can sort out some complaints within just a few weeks - and over three quarters of cases within three months.
 But some disputes can take longer.
 For example, because of the large number of people asking for our help, complaints about mis-sold payment protection insurance (PPI) are likely to take up to two years to sort out.Complaints can take longer if you or the business raise particularly complex issues - or you want a final decision from an ombudsman.

 How we prioritise cases can also be affected by the number and type of complaints that consumers refer to us.